50+ Types of Saltwater Fish (July 2026): Complete Species Guide

 Rocky environments suit fish that naturally inhabit reef structures.
 These species often help control algae growth while adding personality to your aquascape.

-Blennies - Bicolor blennies (4 inches) display split brown and orange coloration.
-Lawnmower blennies (5 inches) feature mottled patterns perfect for camouflage.
+Blennies (Blenniidae) - Bicolor blennies (Ecsenius bicolor) display split brown and orange coloration.
+Native to the Indo-Pacific.
+Lawnmower blennies (Salarias fasciatus) feature mottled patterns perfect for camouflage.
+Native to the Indo-Pacific including the Great Barrier Reef.
 Both species actively graze on algae, helping maintain clean rocks.
+Care difficulty: Beginner.

-Hawkfish - Longnose hawkfish perch on coral branches, watching for prey below.
+Hawkfish (Cirrhitidae) - Longnose hawkfish (Oxycirrhites typus) perch on coral branches, watching for prey below.
+Native to the Indo-Pacific and Eastern Pacific.
 Their red lattice pattern creates visual interest.
 These 5-inch predators leave corals alone but will eat ornamental shrimp.
+Care difficulty: Intermediate.

-Dottybacks - Small but mighty, dottybacks defend territories vigorously.
+Dottybacks (Pseudochromidae) - Small but mighty, dottybacks defend territories vigorously.
 Orchid dottybacks display solid purple coloration, while splendid dottybacks show purple and yellow splits.
+Native to the Indo-Pacific region.
 Keep only one per tank unless you have substantial space.
+Care difficulty: Intermediate.

 Advanced Saltwater Fish Species (46-60+)